 The required gear, when used properly, reduces the handling time of fish intended for release and can increase a fish’s chance of survival.

-Additionally, common sense should be used in abiding by these rules.
-For instance, if a hook is too far embedded in the throat or gut of the fish, it is much better to cut the line from the hook rather than try to remove the hook with a dehooking device.
-The non-stainless steel hooks will disintegrate in a relatively short period of time and should cause the fish less harm.
+Common sense should be used in abiding by these rules.
+For instance, if a hook is too far embedded in the throat or gut of the fish, it is much better to cut the line as close to the hook as possible rather than try to remove it with a dehooking device.